mwpowellhtx/GeniusCode.Components.Console/README.md

 ## Roadmap

+I welcome ideas and ways to improve upon the extensibility of Extensions.
-Some plausible areas of extension and/or improvement include, but are not limited to:
+At present, here are some plausible areas of extension and/or improvement include, but are not limited to:

 - [ ] Support custom variable conversions, such as for custom-types.
 Basically means injecting lambdas to do the conversions as you see fit.
 Within reason, with command line limitations: you would not want to completely deserialize a class or struct, for instance.
-Indeed, you might want to convert an enumerated value from a string, for instance.
+Indeed, you might want to convert an enumerated value from a string, however.

 - [ ] Required variables could do with a face lift of sorts, a bit richer of a model.
 Basically that says not only the underlying Value when it is discovered, but also whether it IsMissing, when it is not discovered.
-This would potentially Obsolete if not remove the Requirement class altogether I think.
+This would potentially Obsolete if not remove the Requirement class altogether I think, and/or the manner in which required-variables are discerned.

 - [ ] Support .NET 4.5 ReadOnlyDictionary.
 I cannot think of a use-case right off hand for VariableMatrix, in particular, however, in its present form, it supports a raw IDictionary implementation, which leaves a bit of a gap, open to end-user (that's you, potentially) tampering.
-A better implementation would be to depend upon ReadOnlyDictionary, or roll-my-own implementation of it.
-At present we'll simply throw InvalidOperationException mutation requests.
+A better implementation would be to depend upon ReadOnlyDictionary, or roll-your-own implementation of it for earlier .NET framework versions.
+That would be straightforward enough I think, hopefully without confusing anyone's collection frameworks terribly.

-I welcome ideas and ways to improve upon the extensibility of Extensions.
+At present we simply implement a full IDictionary and throw ReadOnlyException when mutation requests are encountered.

 ## Code Organization